roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/article.md

 ![Creating SVG With Stroke Only](./images/stroke-only-export-smaller.png "Creating SVG With Stroke Only")

 So the bad news here, is that you cannot apply a style to the stroke on the cloned instance (remember, our cloned instance, in this example, in turn, points to an SVG def that we created with "stroke only").
-We can't apply a fill to our cloned instance either, since our SVG definition now has `fill="none"` and that will take precendence):
+We can't apply a fill to our cloned instance either, since our SVG definition now has `fill="none"` and that will take precedence):

 ```css
 .stroked-instance {